mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

     However, you can use Workbench to upload additional files or pregenerated derivatives by assigning them other media use terms.

 Media in Islandora are the image, video, audio, PDF, and other content files that are attached to nodes.
-Together, a node and its attached media make up an resource or item.
+Together, a node and its attached media make up a resource or item.

 Media have types.
 Standard media types defined by Islandora are: